-Deshedding tools can reduce the amount of hair that your dog sheds by up to 90%!
+Pet deshedding tools can reduce the amount of loose hair that your dog sheds by up to 90%.
 No amount of bathing or dietary supplements will give you those results.
 Regular grooming with any of those tools is the only way to save your furniture, carpets and clothing from being overrun with dog hair.

-They make deshedding tools for different coat types and lengths, along with tools for different sizes of dogs.
+Manufacturers make brush-like dog deshedding tools for different coat types and lengths, along with tools for different sizes of dogs.
 They aren’t all made equally, so be sure to do a little research before making your selection (or check this round-up for more tips on what to pick).

-You need to select a tool that will meet your dog’s individual needs.
-As I explain in my video guide, if your dog has a double coat, wiry fur or long locks, you need to buy a deshedding tool that is specifically designed for his type of coat.
-You also want to make sure that you’re buying a product that is safe and effective.
+You need to select a deshedding tool that will meet your dog’s individual needs.
+As I explain in my video guide above, if your pooch has a double coat, wiry fur or long locks, you need to buy a shedding tool that is specifically designed for that coat type.
+Also, make sure that you’re buying a product that is safe, not just effective.

 I recommend shopping around online first, even if you prefer to buy your products in a local store.
 Research the right product for your dog, read customer reviews and visit the manufacturers website.
-When you find the right product for your needs, you can stop into your local pet store and pick one up.
+When you find the right shedding tool for your pet, you can stop into your local pet store and pick one up.

-When learning about how to stop dogs from shedding, you have to understand a deshedding tool isn’t going to do all the work.
-The tool is a HUGE help, but you’ll need to use it properly or you won’t get the results you’re anticipating.
+When learning how to stop dogs from shedding, you have to understand that deshedding tools aren’t going to do all the work.
+The tool is of huge help, but you’ll need to use it properly; otherwise you won’t get the results you’re anticipating.
 Most of the poor reviews that these products receive are simply due to pet owners who don’t read the instructions or don’t get the right type of dog brush.